Chapter 1: Sold Into Prison

 The most common abilities are elemental control, but the levels can vary.
 There are some rare abilities, like mine, that are dangerous and must be kept under strict control.
 The more dangerous ones, though, are commonly sent to do work for the government even when they are still actively in the Institute.
 The planet we live on is constantly in war, so all of us are congregated here to enhance our abilities and use them for "a greater good".
 We with special abilities are called Xenos by others and are all cataloged in a program called the X-Project.
 Those that have left the Institute are sent to another facility that monopolizes their abilities for government purposes.
 We're never allowed to return to the public communities.
 We remain segregated from them and after finishing our training and tests we go live in compounds close to where we're assigned to work.

 A few times, after finishing missions, I come across an endless field and it's so tempting.
 I wanted to run, to sprint, to leave this place.
 But I knew that if I did, those back at the Institute would suffer.
 They would torture Tanya and all my other friends.
 They were hostages to ensure my return.
 It would have been so easy to just run and keep running, but I would leave those I loved behind—my family.
 And I could never abandon them.
+I could never be that selfish.

 I ate the last bite of my meal and waited until it was time to start training, lost in my thoughts with the remaining time.
 I had combat and mental training every day and for the whole day if I didn't have tests.
 A short tone was played throughout the building to notify that training started.
 I went to combat training before lunch and mental after.
 My mental training was done with Dr. Lorate, while I had combat with Mr. Herrow; he was a Xenos teacher with the same ability as Tanya, but his level was unknown to me.
 He was and still is in the X-Project.
 Unused in the field, he was assigned to teach to increase our levels of survival when we get our assignments.
 I don't think any of us want to have any part of this, but we can't help it.
 Outside of this compound, everyone sees us as spawns.
 They believe that through this program we will have use as weapons of destruction—controlled weapons of destruction.